Democrats circulate plan for changing 2024 nomination calendar, moving against Iowa and welcoming new early states

 Nevada leaders, including Sen. Jacky Rosen (D-Nev.), have circulated a glossy brochure in recent weeks that boasts of the state’s racial, ethnic and economic diversity, high union membership rate, significant rural population and the recent success Democrats have had in the historical swing state.

-The brochure includes quotes from journalists attacking New Hampshire and Iowa’s position as the first two states gives disproportionate power to two states with overwhelmingly white populations.
+The brochure includes quotes from journalists attacking New Hampshire and Iowa’s position as the first two states gives disproportionate power to two states with overwhelmingly White populations.
 About 90 percent of Iowa residents are White, according to the U.S. Census Bureau, as are 93 percent of New Hampshire residents.
 By contrast 74 percent of Nevada and 69 percent of South Carolina are White.

 “Nevada is still a small, accessible state that provides an early test of candidates without breaking the bank, with two primary media markets that cover 90% of the state,” the brochure reads.